Computational musicology: 1980s

-The 1980s were the first decade to move away from centralized computing and move towards that of personalized computing.
+The 1980s were the first decade to move away from centralized computing and toward personal computing.
 This transference of resources led to growth in the field as a whole.
 John Walter Hill began developing a commercial program called Savy PC that was meant to help musicologists analyze lyrical content in music.
-Findings from Hill's music were able to find patterns in the conversions of sacred and secular texts where only first lines of texts were changed.
+Findings from Hill's project were able to reveal patterns in the conversions of sacred and secular texts where only first lines of texts were changed.
 In keeping with the global questions that dominated the 1960s, Helmuth Schaffrath began his Essen Folk Collection encoded in Essen Associative Code (ESAC) which has since been converted to humdrum notation.
 Using software developed at the time, Sandra Pinegar examined 13th century music theory manuscripts in her doctoral work at Columbia University in order to gain evidence on the dating and authoring of texts.
 The 1980s also introduced MIDI notation.

 Methods

-Computational musicology can be generally divided into the three main branches relating to the three ways music can represented by a computer: sheet music data, symbolic data, and audio data.
+Computational musicology can be generally divided into three main branches corresponding to the ways music can be represented by a computer: sheet music data, symbolic data, and audio data.
 Sheet music data refers to the human-readable, graphical representation of music via symbols.
 Examples of this branch of research would include digitizing scores ranging from 15th Century neumenal notation to contemporary Western music notation.
 Like sheet music data, symbolic data refers to musical notation in a digital format, but symbolic data is not human readable and is encoded in order to be parsed by a computer.
 Examples of this type of encoding include piano roll, kern, and MIDI representations.
 Lastly, audio data refers to recording of the representations of the acoustic wave or sound that results from changes in the oscillations of air pressure.
 Examples of this type of encoding include MP3 or WAV files.

-Sheet Music Data
+Sheet music data

 Sheet music is meant to be read by the musician or performer.
 Generally, the term refers to the standardized nomenclature used by a culture to document their musical notation.
 In addition to music literacy, musical notation also demands choices from the performer.
 For example, the notation of Hindustani ragas will begin with an alap that does not demand a strict adherence to a beat or pulse, but is left up to the discretion of the performer.
 The sheet music notation captures the sequence of gestures the performer is encouraged to make within a musical culture, but is by no means fixed to those performance choices.